Regent Street: Retail

 The main London branch of the clothing store Jaeger was at Nos.
 200–206 Regent Street.
 It was founded in 1884 by Lewis Tomalin, who was inspired by naturalist Gustav Jäger's pioneering use of anti-animal fibre-based clothing.
 The first shop, on Fore Street, had "Doctor Jaeger's Sanitary Woollen System" inscribed above the door.
 Oscar Wilde was a regular visitor to the shop.
-Henry Morton Stanley is known to have worn Jaeger clothing during his search for Dr. David Livingstone in Africa, as is Robert Falcon Scott on his fated trip to the South Pole.
+Henry Morton Stanley is known to have worn Jaeger clothing during his search for David Livingstone in Africa, as is Robert Falcon Scott on his fated trip to the South Pole.
 The company moved to Regent Street in 1935; it moved out in January 2016.

 The Apple Store opened on Regent Street on 20 November 2004.
 At the time, this was the first such store in Europe, with the others being in the United States and Japan.
 It was the largest Apple store worldwide until the opening of an even larger store in Covent Garden in August 2010.

 The building that houses the store is a grade II listed building built in 1898 for Venetian mosaicist Antonio Salviati.

 Austin Reed's flagship store was at Nos.
 103–113 Regent Street for more than 85 years, having moved there in 1911.
 It had an atrium at its centre, housing glass lifts allowing viewing across all floors.
 The lower ground floor sold womenswear and also housed Austin's, the refurbished Art Deco Barber Shop.
 In May 2011, the British fashion retailer Superdry announced it would move into the building, paying £12m for the lease.
 In return, Austin Reed moved to the former Aquascutum shop on the other side of the road.
 In 2016, Austin Reed filed for administration, ending over 100 years' presence on Regent Street.

 Aquascutum, first established in Mayfair in 1851, opened its flagship store at 100 Regent Street in 1895.
 It closed on 7 August 2011.
 Swan and Edgar moved their haberdashery business into the newly-developed Regent Street in the 1820s; they first opened at number 49, and by 1848 had expanded into 45-51.
 The premises, which included a prominent frontage on Piccadilly Circus, were rebuilt by Sir Reginald Blomfield in 1910-20.
 The department store closed down in 1982.

 Hedges and Butler, wine and spirits merchant established in 1667, moved into 153 Regent Street in 1819 and stayed there for a little under 200 years.
 Since 2014 the premises have been occupied by Watches of Switzerland.